At Long Tou Shan, teaching is rooted in lineage, and lived through daily practice.

 study-learn-tai-chi-yangshuo-china-019Though Mei is proficient at and teaches traditional sword and hand styles, she also has developed a freestyle Chen form selecting steps from the Lao Jia and the Xin Jia (long forms) and improvising her own sequence called the Chen-style 13 form.

-In addition to leading the Long Tou Shan Martial Arts School and being present there for some time each year, Mei has been a guest instructor in southern Thailand and Bali, Indonesia, and has taught students in Colorado, U.S.A.
-Her son, Zhou Da Zhu, trained in depth by his mother, now carries on the tradition of teaching throughout the year at the Long Tou Shan school.
+In addition to leading the Long Tou Shan Martial Arts School and conducting workshops there each year, Mei has been a guest instructor in southern Thailand and Bali, Indonesia, and has taught students in Colorado, U.S.A.

 John L Payne, author of ‘The Presence of the Soul & The Healing of Individuals, Families and Nations‘, wrote: